betterbaristaza/baristalogbook/LAUNCH_V1.md

 * [x] Brew Again creates a new brew from an existing recipe
 * [x] Brew Again preserves recipe inputs while resetting tasting results, sensory scores, flavour groups and brew photo
 * [x] Brew Again preserves the original brew log and deducts the new dose from remaining coffee
+* [x] Previous brew image path does not carry into the new brew
 * [x] Final mobile usability review

 ## Security